Classification Strength of Polish Groups: Involving $S_\infty$: Preliminaries

 \subsection{Non-Archimedean Polish groups that are cli and not cli}

-Recall that a Polish group is cli iff it has a complete left-invariant metric which is compatible with the topology.
-In the case of a non-Archimedean Polish group, we have some nice characterizations due to Gao. \begin{fact}[Gao] Let $G = \Aut(\mcM)$ be a non-Archimedean Polish group.
-Then TFAE: \begin{enumerate} \item $G$ is cli \item $\mcM$ has no nontrivial $\mcL_{\omega_1, \omega}$-elementary substructure; \item there is no uncountable model of the Scott sentence of $\mcM$ \end{enumerate} \end{fact} There is also a nice rank function due to Deissler which characterizes when $G$ is cli, which we will define and discuss later.
+Recall that a Polish group is \emph{cli} iff it has a complete left-invariant metric which is compatible with the topology.
+In the case of a non-Archimedean Polish group, there is a nice characterization.

+\begin{fact}[Gao, \cite{Gao1998}] Let $G = \Aut(\mcM)$ be a non-Archimedean Polish group.
+Then the following are equivalent: \begin{enumerate} \item $G$ is cli \item $\mcM$ has no nontrivial $\mcL_{\omega_1, \omega}$-elementary substructure; \item there is no uncountable model of the Scott sentence of $\mcM$ \end{enumerate} \end{fact} There is also a nice rank function due to Deissler which characterizes when $G$ is cli, which we will define and discuss later.

-A Polish group is tsi iff it has a complete two-sided metric which is compatible with the topology.
+A Polish group is \emph{tsi} iff it has a complete two-sided invariant metric which is compatible with the topology.
 An example of a Polish group which is cli but not tsi is the automorphism group of the linear order with order-type $\mathbb{Z} * \mathbb{Z}$, which is just the lex order on $\mathbb{Z} \times \mathbb{Z}$.
 A natural action of this group induces the equivalence relation $E_0^{[\mathbb{Z}]}$ mentioned in the introduction, discussed further in \cite{CC2022}, \cite{AllisonTSI}, \cite{AllisonPanagio2021}.

 The most important non-cli Polish group from our perspective is the automorphism group of Knight's model.
-It is significant in the sense that was the simplest known Polish group which is not cli but does not involve $S_\infty$.
-Knight's model $\mcK$ is a countable structure in the language $\mcL = \{<, f_n\}_{n \in \omega}$, where $<$ is a binary relation and each $f_n$ is a unary function which satisfies: \begin{enumerate} \item $<$ is a linear order on $K$; \item for every $a \in K$, $\{b \in K \mid b < a\} = \{f_n(a) \mid n \in \omega\}$; \item $\mcK$ is 1-transitive (there is an automorphism between any two pairs of elements); \item there is a non-trivial $\mcL_{\omega_1, \omega}$-substructure of $\mcK$. \end{enumerate}
+It is significant in the sense that it was the simplest known Polish group which is not cli but does not involve $S_\infty$.
+Knight's model $\mcK$ is a countable structure in the language $\mcL = \{<, f_n\}_{n \in \omega}$, where $<$ is a binary relation and each $f_n$ is a unary function which satisfies: \begin{enumerate} \item $<$ is a linear order on $K$; \item for every $a \in K$, $\{b \in K \mid b < a\} = \{f_n(a) \mid n \in \omega\}$; \item $\mcK$ is 1-transitive (i.e. there is an automorphism between any two elements); \item there is a non-trivial $\mcL_{\omega_1, \omega}$-elementary substructure of $\mcK$. \end{enumerate}

 By Gao's characterization, (4) implies that $\Aut(\mcK)$ is not cli.
-Hjorth showed \cite{Hjorth1999} that it does not classify $=^+$ and thus does not involve $S_\infty$ (it also follows from our results in this paper).
+A concept of \cite{Hjorth1999} which was further developed by Kanovei under the name of ``pinned'' and ``unpinned'' equivalence relations in \cite{Kanovei2008} and Larson and Zapletal in \cite{LarsonZapletal2020} shows that $\Aut(\mcK)$ does not classify $=^+$ and thus does not involve $S_\infty$.
+This uses metamathematical techniques (namely, forcing).
+We recover the same result in this paper using elementary techniques.